Sociopath Definition And Symptoms

-The symptoms of a sociopath are not easy to spot because they know how to fit in socially.
-A sociopath "decides" to fit in or remain aloof.
-They are often quite social and charming.
-However, the emotional gratification most people gain from socializing is not something a sociopath experiences.
-Recognizing the symptoms of a sociopath is difficult but not impossible.
-The following are symptoms and signs to look for:
+It can be difficult to spot sociopaths because they know how to fit in socially.
+In fact, sociopaths can decide to fit in or remain aloof.
+They are often quite social and charming, but they do not feel the emotional gratification that most people gain from socializing.
+To identify a sociopath, look for the following traits:

 - Disregard for the rights of others